 Waking up in post-earthquake Haiti has challenges and opportunities.
-We’re here to help rebuild in a safe and sustainable manner — and today we’ll have two examples of that great task that faces us, the Haitian people, the United Nations, and the international community, as a whole.
+We’re here to help rebuild in a safe and sustainable manner.
+Today there are two sides of that great task that faces us, the Haitian people, the United Nations, and the international community, as a whole.

 This morning, two government representatives came by our Petionville house.
 One is a senior official and the other is an adviser to President Rene Preval.
 Our discussion turns to a topic of great importance: schoolchildren.